kcz358/Semantic-Reinforced-Attention-Learning-SRALNet-pytorch/README.md

 The SRALNet.py in this file is a pytorch impelementation of the SRALNet. <br>
 The implementation has refered to [NetVLAD-pytorch](https://github.com/lyakaap/NetVLAD-pytorch), [NetVLAD-training](https://github.com/Nanne/pytorch-NetVlad) for the basic structure of the NetVLAD
+Pretrained DeepLabV3 model on Cityscapes can be found in site [deeplabv3](https://github.com/fregu856/deeplabv3)

 ## Usage Example